computational-metabolomics/metfrag-galaxy/README.rst

 Changes
 -------
+Version 2.4.5+galaxy3
+ - Option added to include all fragment peaks in output

 Version 2.4.5+galaxy2
  - Change owner to computational-metabolomics
  - Update tests output based on updates of external compound databases